 - Advising a leading producer of iron ore pellets as regards the correct construction of a long term iron ore supply agreement, in particular its pricing provisions based on various indices and prevailing market practice.

 - Advising an international trading house in respect of quality and demurrage claims pursuant to a contract for the sale/purchase of reinforced steel bars.

 - Advising a well-known energy company in respect of a quality/quantity dispute and time bar issues arising under a contract for the sale/purchase of crude oil.

 Caroline has extensive experience of the full-range of shipbuilding disputes and is well-versed in their complex legal and technical aspects.
 She is regularly instructed by a number of different shipyards (predominantly based in China and Korea) and has particular experience of drafting detailed claim and defence submissions and advising in relation to complex contractual and technical issues in this area.
-Her current and previous experience includes the following:
+Illustrative cases include:

 - Acting for the Buyers (led by Stephen Dennison Q.C. and James Howells Q.C.) in a very substantial LMAA arbitration (culminating in a six-week hearing) in respect of the cancellation of shipbuilding contract in respect of a semi-submersible drilling rig.

 - Acting for the Buyers (led by Richard Jacobs Q.C.) in another LMAA arbitration in respect of the cancellation of a shipbuilding contract in respect of a semi-submersible drilling vessel.